onlyjazz/flask-docs/docs/apiflows.md

 Surf over to the <a href="https://dev-api.flaskdata.io/code/">Flask API Example code generator</a>

-The /code page is a React application that generates working NodeJS code; showing you the API call
-with proper arguments.
+The Code generator page is a React application that generates working NodeJS code; showing you the API call  with proper arguments.
 You can copy and past the code and run it on the command line with nodejs.

 When you hit the green Run Function button - you will see the results from the API call on the page.